About Kevin Maney

 First and foremost, I’m a writer.
 That’s been my core for as long as I can remember.
 It’s still the core of everything I do.

-I write about technology and society, most recently (though no longer) for Newsweek.
+I write about technology and society, most recently for Strategy+Business.
 You can find the columns here.

 I write books – sometimes on my own, and often these days as a writer/collaborator with a business leader.

 And writing is the heart of the “category design” consulting work that I do.
 Just like working as a reporter, category design involves listening, observing, researching and ultimately putting together powerful ideas.

 My most recent book is Unscaled: How AI and a New Generation of Upstarts Are Creating the Economy of the Future, which I co-authored with Hemant Taneja, managing director of VC firm General Catalyst.
 You can read the story behind the book here.

 Prior to that, I wrote Play Bigger: How Pirates, Dreamers, and Innovators Create and Dominate Markets.
 The book, which I wrote with startup advisors Al Ramadan, Dave Peterson and Christopher Lochhead, introduces the discipline of category design.
 The story behind it is a little nuttier than the Unscaled story.
 You can read it here.

 Play Bigger led to work helping companies develop their category-design strategies, and I’ve been doing that with a firm called Category Design Advisors.
 Please see the CDA web site for more.

 I co-authored, with TIBCO CEO Vivek Ranadive, The Two-Second Advantage: How We Succeed by Anticipating the Future…Just Enough.
 It made the New York Times bestseller list and for a time hit No. 1 on Amazon’s rankings.
 The title also became TIBCO’s marketing tagline.